 Freeze for 1-2 hours, depending on the size of your container and your freezer, then serve with dried cranberries and cashews.
 You can also freeze overnight, but it will freeze solid because of the high water content, so you need to take it out about 20 minutes before eating.
 Enjoy!

-This recipe makes 4 servings.
 I chose cranberry flavour because I prefer sour, fresh fruit flavours that pack a punch over sweet, heavy cookie dough ice cream types, although that’s nice sometimes too.
 Also, cranberry juice is incredibly healthy, with lots of vitamin C, and is commonly used for treating and preventing urinary tract infections, so that’s an added benefit for sure.
 Any excuse to eat desserts, right?
 What’s your favourite frozen yoghurt flavour?